j0hnVu/linoffice/README.md

 - `linoffice stopcontainer`: stops and then removes the podman container (but not its data) and cleans up all associated resources
 - `linoffice cleanup [--full|--reset]`: cleans up Office lock files (such as ~$file.xlsx) in the home folder and removable media; `--full` cleans all files regardless of creation date, `--reset` resets the last cleanup timestamp

+The setup script (`setup.sh`) has these CLI options:
+- `./setup.sh --desktop`: Only (re)create the .desktop files (app launchers)
+- `./setup.sh --firstrun`: Force RDP and Office installation checks (can be used after the Windows VM has finished installation)
+- `./setup.sh --installoffice`: Only run the Office installation script script (in case the Windows installation has finished but Office is not installed)
+- `./setup.sh --healthcheck`: Check that the system requirements are met and dependencies are installed and the container is healthy (there is also a button for this in the GUI)

 ### Office activation

 You will need an Office 2024 license key or Office 365 subscription to use Office.
 During the first 5 days after installation, you can use Office without activation by clicking on "I have a product key" and then on the "X" of the window where you are supposed to enter your product key.